RU EN

 When departing from Tunisia, customs control officials may request to produce the cash.
 If in the course of calculation it is discovered that the amount exceeds 5,000 Tunisian dinars, which is approximately 1,500 euro, and if the tourist has no personal declaration for the amount in question which was supposed to be filled in when entering Tunisia, the entire amount of currency will be subject to confiscation.
 According to Tunisian laws, apart from the confiscation, a fine may be imposed on the passenger (up to 500% of the confiscated amount).
 If the passenger refuses to pay the fine, he or she may be arrested until the fine is paid or deported with a ban on further entries into Tunisia.

-Since Tunisia is highly dependent on the tourist sector, in reality customs control officials usually limit themselves by confiscating the excess amount of money, and no fine is imposed не налагается.
-However, the existing practice can alter at any time, so it is highly recommended to fill in a declaration if importing large amounts of money into Tunisia.
+Since Tunisia is heavily dependent on the tourism industry, in practice, the customs service usually limits itself to confiscating only the excess amount of funds, and no fine is imposed.
+However, this established practice may change at any time, which is why we strongly recommend declaring large amounts of money upon entry into Tunisia.

 Travelers who have had their funds confiscated by customs officers are provided with a QR code to upload documents confirming the origin of the money to a special website within 30 days.
 There is no statistical information available in public sources regarding refunds to tourists.
 The current experience of the DMC shows that the link provided by the QR code can only be accessed within Tunisia and is not accessible from any other country.
 Therefore, despite the officially announced 30-day period to confirm the origin of the money, travelers only have a short amount of time between passing through customs and their flight departure from Tunisia.
 Additionally, when filling out the form via the link, travelers are required to provide a personal mobile number registered in Tunisia.
 Given the limited time and the lack of Tunisian phone numbers for most travelers, confirming the origin of the money becomes impossible.

-Neither the DMC nor the tour operator can influence the resolution of such situations since this is the issue of the tourist’s personal responsibility for the compliance with the Tunisian currency exchange laws.
-Public officials hold no negotiations with third parties except for Tunisian lawyers hired by the travellers for representing their interests.
+Neither the DMC nor the tour operator can influence the resolution of such situations, as this is a matter of the tourist’s personal responsibility for complying with Tunisia’s currency legislation.
+Government officials do not negotiate with third parties unless it is a Tunisian lawyer hired by the tourists to represent their interests.

 Tourists are recommended to study current rules for currency import and export in order to avoid problems and worries before departing from Tunisia.